Now that it’s been properly linked to Zurs and Lech, St Anton is without doubt one of the world’s best resorts.

 If you’re a mountain man or woman you need to ski this at least once in a lifetime.
 It’s one of the classic notches but – don’t tell anyone – it’s really not technically very difficult.
 On the scary scale it’s just a blast compared with Verbier’s bad bits off Mont Fort or Chamonix’s Couloir Rectiligne.
 First you have to take the final cable-car to the top of the 2811m Valluga.
 What gets the butterflies hatching is that you’re only allowed to board the cabin carrying skis if you are with a qualified guide.
 Sightseeers look at you with wonder.
 This changes to awe when you kick off from the viewing platform.

-However, assuming you make the first turn – It’s pretty important to make the first left-hander unless you are a base jumper – the rest is technically easy.
-You need the guide largely because of the avalanche risk.
+However, assuming you make the first turn – it’s pretty important to make the first left-hander unless you are a base jumper – the rest is technically easy.
+You need the guide largely because of the considerable avalanche risk.
 If this run is on your wish list, there are plenty of guides available and we strongly recommend Piste to Powder.
 Or try the Arlberg Guides.